TREASURIES-U.S. Treasuries prices slip after ECB cuts rate

 economic surveys increased doubts about a recovery.

-The ECB rate cut came as euro zone inflation fell to 1.2
+The cut came as euro zone inflation fell to 1.2 percent in